wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'you could sink into',
     'could maim you',
     'could make you slip and fall',
+    'are where the light doesn't reach',
+    'are poisonous',
   ];
   gen_data['forestmonster'] = [
     'the Athachs, who {athachculture} {athachproblem}',